bishtj/sensor-analytics/ReadMe.md

 where as UDFs would use JVM based memory management

 ### Solution4 - Streaming
-Another option would be to introduce streaming architecture may be another option to consider.
+Another option would be to introduce streaming architecture as shown below.

 ![Steaming architecture](pictures/Streaming-arch.png)